erikyao/erikyao.github.io/_posts/2015-07-27-digest-of-molecular-biology-for-computer-scientists.md

 The genetic information of an organism can be stored in one or more distinct DNA molecules; each is called a **chromosome**.
 In some sexually reproducing organisms, called **diploids**, each chromosome contains two similar DNA molecules physically bound together, one from each parent.
 Sexually reproducing organisms with single DNA molecules in their chromosomes are called **haploid**.
 Human beings are diploid with 23 pairs of linear chromosomes.
 In Bacteria, it is common for the ends of the DNA molecule to bind together, forming a circular chromosome.
 All of the genetic information of an organism, taken together as a whole, is refered to as its **genome**.

 The primary role of nucleic acids is to carry the encoding of the primary structure of proteins.
 Each non-overlapping triplet of nucleotides, called a **codon**, corresponds to a particular amino acid.
 Most amino acids are encoded by more than one codon.
-For example, alanine is represented in DNA by the codons GCT, GCC, GCA and GCG.
+For example, alanine is represented in DNA by the codons `GCT`, `GCC`, `GCA` and `GCG`.
 Notice that the first two nucleotides of these codons are all identical, and that the third is redundant.
 Although this is not true for all of the amino acids, most codon synonyms differ only in the last nucleotide.
 This phenomenon is called the degeneracy of the code.

 Since codons come in triples, there are three possible places to start parsing a segment of DNA.
-For example, the chain ...AATGCGATAAG... could be read ...AAT-GCG-ATA... or ...ATG-CGATAA... or ...TGC-GAT-AAG....
-This problem is similar to decoding an asynchronous serial bit stream into bytes.
+For example, the chain `...AATGCGATAAG...` could be read `...AAT-GCG-ATA...` or `...ATG-CGATAA...` or `...TGC-GAT-AAG....` This problem is similar to decoding an asynchronous serial bit stream into bytes.
 Each of these parsings is called a **reading frame**.
 A parsing with a long enough string of codons with no intervening stop codons is called an **open reading frame**, or **ORF**; and could be translated into a protein.

 Not only are there three possible reading frames in a DNA sequence, it is possible to read off either strand of the double helix (但是读的顺序是定死的，一定是 5' end 到 3' end).
 This is sometimes called reading from the **antisense** or **complementary** strand.
 An antisense message can also be parsed three ways, making a total of 6 possible reading frames for every DNA sequence.